generic-account/generic-account.github.io/README.md

 ### Example Sentences

 Below are three example sentences, with each step of the morphological tokenization process shown.
 The differences are bolded at each transition, except at the major steps between the cleaned sentences and the tagged and segmented ones, and between the tagged and segmented sentences and the marked sentences.
+I have also included the same sentences, as completely tokenized by the generic BPE tokenizer for comparison.

 | Esperanto Sentence                            | English Translation                                        | After Sacremoses Regularization                              | Cleaned and Circumflexes Removed                              |
 | --------------------------------------------- | ---------------------------------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------- |